 The Integration Engine with Built-In Knowledge of EDI X12 Schemas & Standards

-For over 17 years, PilotFish, a leader in integration engine solutions and edi solutions, has been helping companies connect and exchange data with disparate systems.
+For over 18 years, PilotFish, a leader in integration engine solutions and EDI solutions, has been helping companies connect and exchange data with disparate systems.
 For more than 35 years, X12 has been developing and maintaining EDI standards and XML schemas.
 PilotFish is pleased to announce both its partnership with X12 and the eiConsole for X12.
-This new offering is a marriage of PilotFish’s best-of-breed data transformation and mapping components with X12 standards artifacts.
+This new offering is a marriage of PilotFish’s best-of-breed data transformation and mapping components with X12 standards artifacts creating outstanding EDI Software.

 The eiConsole provides instant connectivity too, with dozens of built-in connectors.
 If you need support for some other connectivity protocol, simply add it in using our Open API or .Net bridge.